- About Us

 U.S. Navy Seals

-We set-up multiple training formats from straightforward PowerPoint presentations, to case studies, video clips, interactive exercises, critical incidents, negotiation tactics, and exercises.
+We set-up multiple training formats from straightforward powerpoint presentations, to case studies, video clips, interactive exercises, critical incidents, and negotiation tactics.
 We learned immediately that interactive exercises were dynamic and powerful.
 The training schedule had to be fluid and fast paced.
 A few competitive drills raised the bar and kept their attention focused.